ihgs/chart_with_vega_docs/README.md

 1. Click the `Chart with Vega` icon
 1. Select a chart type
-1. Click the Open button
+1. Click the Next button
 1. Input data of the chart
 1. (Optional) Edit the Vega-Lite specification
 1. Click the Add button